george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

     extensions: ["no_intra_emphasis", "tables", "autolink", "strikethrough", "with_toc_data"]
 ```

-Let's look at all the Redcarpet extensions - both the standard ones and the Jekyll specific ones.
+Let's look at all these Redcarpet extensions, both the standard ones and the Jekyll specific ones, and look at if they're used by GitHub for `.md` content.

 ## Standard Redcarpet extensions